In this article, we provide clear insight on how to hire employees in China without a legal entity established in the country.

 What is HROne?

-HROne is a non-state-owned foreign enterprises service firm located in Shanghai, China.
+HROne is a non-state-owned foreign enterprise service firm located in Shanghai, China.
 HROne enables foreign companies to take their business to further heights in China through employment solutions.
 We are the one-stop shop for Human Resources for foreign companies and businesses looking to establish and operate business activities in China.